U.S. Route 70

 U.S. Route 70 or U.S. Highway 70 (US 70) is an east–west United States highway that runs for 2381 mi from eastern North Carolina to east-central Arizona.
 It is a major east–west highway of the Southeastern, Southern and Southwestern United States.
-Established as one of the original highways of 1926, it originally ran only to Holbrook, Arizona, then was extended in 1934 as a coast to coast route, with the current Eastern terminus near the Atlantic Ocean in Atlantic, North Carolina, and the former Western terminus near the Pacific Ocean in Los Angeles, California.
-The current Western terminus was then truncated to US 60 / SR 77 in Globe, Arizona.
-Before the completion of the Interstate system, U.S. Highway 70 was sometimes referred to as the "Broadway of America", due to its status as one of the main east–west thoroughfares in the nation.
+Established as one of the original highways of 1926, it originally ran only to Holbrook, Arizona, then was extended in 1934 as a coast to coast route, with the current eastern terminus near the Atlantic Ocean in Atlantic, North Carolina, and the former western terminus near the Pacific Ocean in Los Angeles, California.
+Its western end was truncated to Blythe, California in 1963, and was again truncated to US 60 / SR 77 in Globe, Arizona in 1969.
+Before the completion of the Interstate Highway system, U.S. Highway 70 was sometimes referred to as the "Broadway of America", due to its status as one of the main east–west thoroughfares in the nation.
 It was also promoted as the "Treasure Trail" by the U.S. Highway 70 Association as of 1951.

 In the early years, US 70 had a different route between Clovis, New Mexico and eastern Arizona, taking the route of current US 60 and US 180 to an endpoint in Holbrook.
 US 70 was later re-routed to El Paso, Texas, when US 60 was extended to California.
 US 70 was later re-routed again west of Alamogordo, New Mexico along its current route to Globe, as well as being concurrent with US 60 to a common terminus in Los Angeles, California.